samuallin/ReadMe-Testing/Android_README.md

 * --output_array: the output array name, in our case, should be add_37
 * --inference_type: FLOAT or QUANTIZED_UINT8

-Tensorflow Lite is easy to deployed in Android application and can get benifit of the accerleratio of [Android Neural Networks API](https://developer.android.com/ndk/guides/neuralnetworks/)
+Tensorflow Lite is easy to be deployed in Android application and can get benifit of the accerleratio of [Android Neural Networks API](https://developer.android.com/ndk/guides/neuralnetworks/)

 ## Android Applications